What is UMBC’s commitment to addressing issues of sexual and gender based violence, harassment, and other related conduct?

 The Office of Equity and Inclusion embodies UMBC’s commitment to increasing awareness and promoting prevention and educational programs in an effort to eliminate occurrence and prevent reoccurrence through education, supportive measures, investigation, alternative resolution, adjudication, and sanctions.

-What are the differences between the new policy and the old policy?
+What are the differences between the 2020 policy and the old policy?

-The new policy reflects requirements and changes mandated by federal law.
+The August 14, 2020 UMBC Sexual Misconduct Policy reflects requirements and changes mandated by federal law.
 Some of the most significant changes include:

 - limiting matters covered by Title IX to conduct that occurs in the U.S. in an educational program or activity